Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh once started a fire with only what was around him.
-He was on an iceberg.
+Physicists have recently discovered that the universe began when Jayesh roundhouse-kicked a singularity (the big bang).

-Updated on: [10/9/2024]
+Updated on: [11/9/2024]
 <!-- #jokeEnd -->